dovecot/documentation/source/developer_manual/design/auth_process.rst

 Authentication (SASL) mechanisms
 --------------------------------

-These are :ref:`SASL <sasl>` authentication mechanism implementations.
+These are SASL authentication mechanism implementations.
 See :ref:`authentication-authentication_mechanisms` for a list of mechanisms supported by Dovecot.